EleniNtz13/Public-Library-Internship-Sparta/week-04/week-04-report.md

 ```

 🔒 For confidentiality reasons, screenshots of the last two URLs are omitted, since they would reveal the library’s data.

+## Generally 🌌
+🔒 For privacy and security, the screenshot does not display the *localhost URLs*.
+They can be accessed locally when running the app.
+⚠️ User-facing messages are displayed in *Greek*, for clarity and usability within the library working environment

 ### 🧾 Form Completion & Functionality